Code-Institute-Submissions/milestone-1-ucd/README.md

 I would like to create a customer client account where the client will have the ability to track which meals have been selected from a choice of meals, pre-pay for personal training (as well as select a slot for personal training), yoga and/or nutritional food services.

 #### Feature 2: Full meal plan form.
 This will allow meals for the week to be selected by client.
-This will beincorporated in the Client Account above.
+This will be incorporated in the Client Account above.

 #### Feature 3: Class booking form
 I would like to add a booking form for classes.